Article Table Of Contents

 The place with the lowest cost of living in Idaho according to the data is Payette.
 You can download the data here.

 There You Have It Mr. Or Mrs. Idaho Cheapskate

-If you're looking at the cost of living numbers in Idaho, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Idaho, this is an accurate list of the most affordable places to live in Idaho for 2020.

 Here's a look at the most expensive cities in Idaho according to the data: